Postgres

 12 return self.op("<=>", return_type=Float)(other)

-This allows R2R to perform vector similarity searches using different distance measures.
+This allows R2R to perform efficient vector similarity searches using different distance measures.

-R2R implements a sophisticated hybrid search that combines full-text search and vector similarity search.
+R2R implements a sophisticated hybrid search which combines full-text search and vector similarity search.
 This approach provides more accurate and contextually relevant results.
 Key components of the hybrid search include:

-1. Full-Text Search: Utilizes PostgreSQL’s built-in full-text search capabilities with ts_rank and websearch_to_tsquery.
+1. Full-Text Search: Utilizes Postgres’s built-in full-text search capabilities with ts_rank and websearch_to_tsquery.

 2. Semantic Search: Performs vector similarity search using pgvector.